SarthakMakhija/tech-lessons-posts/content/en/blog/cache_line_hash_table/index.md

 - Identify the `bucketIndex` where the target key may be present.
 The operation `uint64(len(table.buckets)-1) & hash` is same as `hash % number of buckets`.
 - Iterate through all entries present in the bucket.
 There are only three entries in each bucket.
-- Skip if the hash of the target key does not match the hash of the entry at the index `i` in the bucket.
+- Skip if the hash of the target key does not match the hash at the index `i` in the bucket.
 - Atomically load the entry at the index `i` if the hash at that index matches the hash of the target key.
 - Compare the target key and the key present in the loaded entry.
 - Return if the keys match, else continue.